Takashi Shimura.... Kanji Watanabe

 and grabs Watanabe by the collar: "Don't you value your life?"
 Watanabe

-smiles knowingly but almost menacingly, but with light radiating from his eyes; the tough guy steps back, disturbed,
+smiles knowingly and almost slightly menacingly, but with a rare light radiating from his eyes; the tough guy steps back, disturbed,

-perhaps even frightened by the look in his eyes!
-There is no threatening a man
+perhaps even frightened by that look in his eyes!
+He does not know what to make of it.
+Basically, there is no threatening a man

 who only has a few months to live.